WhoCanFixMyCar explains how to identify the signs that a breakdown is imminent.

 Most breakdowns are preceded by warning signs and can sometimes be prevented by knowing which red flags to look for.
 That's where this guide comes in.

-Car Battery damage or corrosion
+Battery damage or corrosion

 When your battery is on its way out, you should be able to notice the signs beforehand.
 For example, your car may:

-Lumps of thick oil sticking onto the dipstick
+Lumps of thick oil on the dipstick

 Metal flakes in the oil